 We can help you find biracial families looking to adopt, but it’s even more important that the adoptive parents’ personalities feel right to you.
 Transracial adoption is more popular than ever, and many prospective birth parents end up placing their child with a family whose race differs from their own because they feel the strongest connection with that family, regardless of race.
 You can start browsing through adoption profiles here.

 Getting to Know the Adoptive Family: Before, During, and After the Adoption

 Every adoptive family listed on our website also has a video profile, so you can get a direct glimpse into the lives of biracial families wanting to adopt.
-Your personal American Adoptions specialist can help you find families who match what you’re looking for.
+Your personal American Adoptions professional can help you find families who match what you’re looking for.

 Then, if you find an adoptive couple that you’d like to learn more about, you can get to know them through a phone call.
 You’ll be able to communicate back and forth up until your delivery, at which point the adoptive parents are willing to travel to be with you and can be as involved as you’d like them to be.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.